red1turtle/Windows-Event-Template-Navigator/ReadME.md

 ## Field transforms / taxonomy mapping

-If taxonomy CSV is loaded, the drawer includes a **Field transforms (HELIX taxonomy)** section.
+If taxonomy CSV is loaded, the drawer includes a **Field transforms (SIEM taxonomy)** section.

-You can use it to map Windows template fields to HELIX taxonomy fields.
+You can use it to map Windows template fields to SIEM taxonomy fields.

 ### Typical workflow
 1. Load taxonomy CSV.